A collection of the latest research on MAPs and minor attractions

 What challenges do minor-attracted people face?

-Due to the prevalence of misinformation about MAPs (most notably the conflation of pedophilia with child molestation), minor-attracted individuals are subjected to extremely high levels of stigma.
+Due to the prevalence of misinformation about MAPs (most notably the conflation of pedophilia with child abuse), minor-attracted individuals are subjected to extremely high levels of stigma.
 This can come from peers, family members, and even the media, and often becomes internalized, taking a severe toll on MAPs' mental health.
 Over 1 in 3 MAPs experience suicidal thoughts, and young MAPs are particularly vulnerable, as the most common age for a MAP to first attempt suicide is just 14 years old.

 This stigma even impacts the interactions between MAPs and mental health professionals.
 A majority of MAPs are interested in seeking some form of professional support, but many are unwilling to do so for fear of being misunderstood and further stigmatized by therapists and other professionals.
 These fears are not unfounded, as studies have shown that a majority of health professionals wrongly believed mandatory reporting laws required them to report clients who disclosed a sexual attraction to children.
 In extreme cases, MAPs may even be subjected to conversion therapy, which is known to be ineffective and incredibly harmful.
 These risks serve as yet another factor preventing MAPs from seeking support, even for issues unrelated to their attractions.